 You can also stay at the nearby Gem Island Resort & Spa.
 Book discounted rates here.

-- Cash.
-There are no atms in the island.
+- Bring enough cash.
+There are no ATMs in the island.

-- Mosquito repellent (Read how to prevent mosquito bites here)
+- If staying overnight, bring mosquito repellent.
+(Read how to prevent mosquito bites here.)

 That’s it.
 Hope you enjoy your trip to Kapas Island as well!